What You Don't Know About Your Garage Can Hurt You

 Installing a Water Heater

-Your garage may appear to be the perfect out-of-the-way spot to install the household water heater.
-However, you need to be careful with garage upgrades like these because if your water heater is powered by natural gas, the burning fuel will give off carbon monoxide, which can get into your home.
+Your garage may seem to be the perfect out-of-the-way spot to install the household water heater.
+However, you need to be careful with garage upgrades like these because if your water heater's powered by natural gas, the burning fuel will give off carbon monoxide, which can get into your home.
 This is particularly likely when the heater is the natural draft type, rather than direct vent.
 Use a monitor to detect dangerous levels of CO inside your house -- and in your garage, if it doubles as a workshop, home office, or man cave.
-In addition, have a knowledgeable professional install an exhaust fan in your garage to create ventilation and negative pressure that will minimize air transfer from the garage to the house.
+In addition, have a knowledgeable professional install an exhaust fan in your garage to create ventilation and negative pressure that will minimize air transfer to the house.

 Warming Your Vehicle's Engine